Skip to main content

 Location: On the Somerset coast between Minehead and Bridgwater.

 If you thought Lyme Regis had the monopoly on fossil-rich beaches, think again.
 Dog-friendly Kilve Beach is classic ammoniate territory.
-The beach is a Site of Special Scientific Interest, so the removal of fossils is prohibited: Look and leave!
+The beach is a Site of Special Scientific Interest, so removing fossils is prohibited.
+Look and leave!
 The rockpools are pretty good, too.

 When you’re done with the beach, search for the ruins of Chantry Manor and the more gruesome-sounding Dead Woman’s Ditch - an ancient earthwork – to discover the reason behind the name.
 By now, you’ll be feeling peckish, so for refreshment at the Chantry Tea Gardens in Sea Lane.